Kostas-F/coursera-github-pages/README.md

 9. That gemfile broke the site I then ran commands that broke jekyll
 10. Moved site to root after reinstalling the gems I wrongly removed.
 This version does not use the github pages gem
 11. Followed instrictions in the gemfile and now it does not work locally.
 Trying pages
+12. Pages semi-worked but things were broken.
+Ran bundle add webrick and it seems to have helped when running with bundle exec